The Official AgoraFest FAQ

 Q: Where is AgoraFest?

-A: AgoraFest is located approximately 8 miles South of Turtle Lake, Wisconsin.
-It is approximately a 90 minute drive from the Twin Cities.
+A: AgoraFest is located approximately 160 miles west of Minneapolis in Gary, South Dakota.
+It is approximately a 3 hour drive from the Twin Cities.
 More information about the festival location and amenities can be found on the About AgoraFest page.

 Q: How and where do I register for AgoraFest?